KlipperScreen/KlipperScreen/README.md

 For detailed information, [click here to access the documentation](https://klipperscreen.github.io/KlipperScreen/).

+## `toolchanger-ui` branch

+This branch adds a dedicated toolchanger workflow to KlipperScreen for multi-tool printers.
+The goal is to make common toolchanger actions feel native on the touchscreen instead of relying on generic single-extruder flows.

+### What this branch adds

+The `toolchanger-ui` branch includes:

+- a dedicated **Tools** panel for selecting tools, assigning spools, loading and unloading filament, setting temperatures, and running PID tuning
+- tool-aware status handling in the UI
+- Spoolman-aware spool assignment and restore behavior
+- recent UX refinements including:
+  - confirmation before activating a tool with no spool assigned
+  - automatic tool selection before load/unload actions
+  - numeric keypad entry in the per-tool temperature popup
+  - improved tool selection popup layout for better touchscreen usability

+### Assumptions and requirements

+This branch is intended for printers that already have:

+- a working Klipper toolchanger setup
+- Moonraker access to the printer's toolchanger-related objects
+- Spoolman configured if you want spool assignment, spool restore, and spool metadata in the UI
+- `save_variables` enabled if you want spool assignments to persist across restarts

+This is not a complete drop-in toolchanger configuration by itself.
+It expects the printer-side toolchanger logic to already exist.

 ## Required printer macros for `toolchanger-ui`

 The `toolchanger-ui` branch expects a small set of printer-side macros to exist for tool selection, tool drop, filament loading and unloading, PID tuning, and spool assignment persistence.